Wedge-lab/battenberg/README.md

 * `[samplename]_nonroundedprofile.png` shows the copy number profile without rounding to integers
 * `[samplename]_copynumberprofile.png` shows the copy number profile with (including subclonal copy number) rounding to integers

+## Advice for including structural variant breakpoints

+Battenberg can take prior breakpoints, from structural variants (SVs) for example, as input.
+SV breakpoints are typically much more precise and a pair of SVs can be closer together then what typically can be obtained from a BAF or coverage track.
+It is therefore adventageous to include prior breakpoints in a Battenberg run.
+However, including too many (as in 100s) incorrect breakpoints can have adverse effects by allowing many small segments to be affected by noise where there isn't any signal and increasing the runtime of the pipeline.
+It is therefore advised to `filter prior breakpoints from SVs such that the genome is slightly oversegmented.` Finally, some SV types, such as inversions, do not constitute a change in copy number and therefore also add breakpoints that should not be considered.
+It is therefore also advised to `filter breakpoints from SVs that do not cause a change in copynumber, such as inversions`.

 ## Advanced installation instructions

 The instructions below will install the latest stable Battenberg version.
 Please take this approach only when you'd like to do something not covered by cgpBattenberg.